 SH 121 is currently under construction and the proposed implementation of an electronic toll collection facility does not require additional regulatory permits or coordination.
-A public hearing would be conducted to gauge local support/opposition and to ensure that all relevant issues have been addressed in the EA

 CHAPTER 2: DESCRIPTION OF THE ALTERNATIVES

 A. Process Used to Develop the Project Alternatives

 In the development process of the State FEIS, several build alternatives were considered as well as multimodal transportation options.
 Since the proposed project is already under construction, the following alternatives considered were "Toll" and "Non-toll."